 I may not be the first to take a taxi to Inya Lake to have a look at the house of the Nobel Peace Prize laureate.
 I even took the photograph inserted below.
 This is not a modest place; the large walled compound belongs to a privileged family.
 Her house-arrest for a number of years after her winning the 1989 elections is however still a house-arrest no matter how nice the location is.
 There are two photographs hanging side by side throughout Myanmar.
 They are of “The Lady” and her father, General Aung San, who was central in the transition from colonial rule to independent nation.
 I met in the ensuing days in Myanmar nobody who would not speak positively of Aung San Suu Kyi.

-I described my visit to the magnificent Shwedagon Pagoda in the previous article from Yangon.
+In the previous article I described my visit to the magnificent Shwedagon Pagoda.
 I stayed downtown, near the Sule Paya which is generally regarded as the centre of Myanmar.
 I did not enter it but chose to visit two other pagodas outside the city centre, the Chaukhtatgyi and Ngahtatgyi.
-I was struck by the emphasis the Buddhists of Myanmar put on symbols, and also by the devotion they have.
+Here I was struck by the emphasis the Buddhists of Myanmar put on symbols, and also by the devotion they have.

 Myanmar is a multi-ethnic and multi-religious country.
 Although the majority Bamar group is predominantly Buddhist, there are a number of other indigenous groups in the country, primarily in the border regions outside the large north-south river valley and delta of Ayeyarwady.
 Actually the country’s name is the Republic of the Union of Myanmar, reflecting its history of not being more than a union of more or less centrally controlled states.